 - There will be a lead biker for each race.

-- The half-marathon course runs against traffic from Dodge Road until the right turn onto Game Farm.
+- The half-marathon course runs against traffic from Dodge Road until the right turn onto Game Farm Road.

-- Results will be posted in Barton Hall at the event, and will be available on the RunSignUp and FLRC web sites soon after the race.
-The race is chip-timed by Leone Timing.
+- Results will be posted in Barton Hall at the event, and will be available on RunSignUp and on the FLRC website soon after the race.
+The race is timed by Leone Timing.